stflp/Wordle/README.md

 ```
 1.Clone the repository to your computer.
 2.Open the folder in Visual Studio Code.
+3.Install the colorama package using pip install. (skip this step if the package is already installed)
-3.Execute the wordle.py file.
+4.Execute the wordle.py file.
-4.That's it.
+5.That's it.
 Enjoy!
 ```